Symbiota/Symbiota-deprecated/docs/README.txt

 DEVELOPER GUIDELINES
 ====================

 Anyone willing to collaborate is welcome.
-Please contact the authors about your plans and for SVN access: egbot at asu dot edu
+Please contact the author about your plans and for SVN access: egbot at asu dot edu